 Choosing the right diet for your mixed breed dog can also help them live longer.
 Because they’re active by nature, goldendoodles do best with premium dog foods that are high in energy.
 Consider a dry kibble that’s rich in both protein and fat.
 This type of food can help your goldendoodle stay nourished and promote better dental hygiene.
 Some goldendoodles can have allergies to corn, wheat, soy and dairy, so keep a close eye on your pup when introducing a new type of food.

-Goldendoodles can also sometimes be prone to ear infections due to their structure of their ears.
-Their long, hairy ears can reduce air flow within the air canal, which can then lead to a buildup of moisture causing ear infections.
+Goldendoodle’s health can also sometimes be prone to ear infections due to the structure of their ears.
+Their long, hairy ears can reduce airflow within the air canal, which can then lead to a buildup of moisture causing ear infections.
 Typically, these infections can be easily treated, but it’s important to bring your pup to the vet if it struggles with chronic ear problems.

 Goldendoodle Lifespan: Common Signs of Aging

 With the right support, training and care, standard goldendoodles can offer many years of love and make for great family dogs.
 There are, however, some common ailments that goldendoodles experience as they age.
 Here are a few of the most common signs to look for with help from your vet: